Vilyanare/holberton-system_engineering-devops/README.md

-# holberton-system_engineering-devops
+# System engineering and devops
-Learning the shell commands and scripting in linux
+Repository containing projects on system engineering and devops